tetratelabs/wazero/README.md

-Note: While the [source for this](tests/engine/testdata/fac.wat) is in the WebAssembly 1.0 (20191205) Text Format, it could have been written in another language that compiles to (targets) WebAssembly, such as AssemblyScript/C/C++/Rust/TinyGo/Zig.
+Note: While the [source for this](tests/engine/testdata/fac.wat) is in the WebAssembly 1.0 (20191205) Text Format, it could have been written in another language that compiles to (targets) WebAssembly, such as AssemblyScript, C, C++, Rust, TinyGo or Zig.

 ## Deeper dive